-APA 2 allocates an additional \$652,175,000 in program funds provided by Public Law 115-123.
+APA 2 allocated an additional \$652,175,000 in program funds provided by Public Law 115-123.
 The GLO allocated the funds to Harris County, the city of Houston, and the State of Texas by applying the same methodology used to allocate funds for the State HAP, as described in Section 12.1 Appendix F: Regional Methods of Distribution, but with Harris County and the city of Houston included.
-Harris County and the city of Houston will update their local needs assessments in a future Action Plan amendment using the most current available information and those Local Action Plans will be updated by a future action plan amendment to reflect the additional funds allocated.

 Because the city of Houston and Harris County have elected to develop their own local recovery programs with the exception of the State's economic revitalization program, each is required to develop a local action plan.
 The local action plan must be developed in accordance with the requirements HUD has outlined in the Federal Register Notice.
 These local action plans are incorporated into this Action Plan as part of Amendment 1.
-The executive summaries for Harris County and the City of Houston are provided in Sections 2.2 and 2.3.
-These local action plans will be updated by a future action plan amendment to reflect the additional funds allocated in APA 2.
+The executive summaries for Harris County and the City of Houston are provided in Sections 2.2 and 2.3; the Needs Assessments are provided in Sections 3.2 and 3.3; and the respective Disaster Recovery Program information is located in Sections 5.2 and 5.3.